 Cash and cash equivalents include cash and any short-term investments with original maturity dates of 90 days or less.
-Cash and investments meeting the definition of cash and cash equivalents that are held for investing rather than liquidity purposes are classified as long-term investments.
+Cash and cash equivalents that are held for investing rather than liquidity purposes are classified as long-term investments.

 Financial instruments